apache/openwhisk/docs/rest_api.md

 ```

 As you can see you the printed information provides the properties of the HTTP request, it performs a HTTP method `GET` on the URL `https://openwhisk.ng.bluemix.net/api/v1/namespaces` using a Basic Authorization header `Basic XXXYYYY`.
-Notice that the authorization value is your OpenWhisk authorization string after being base64 encoded.
+Notice that the authorization value is your base64-encoded OpenWhisk authorization string.
 The response is of content type `application/json`.

 ## Actions